 - Choose from a range of available deductible amounts

 And with your Short Term Medical insurance coverage starting in many cases as soon as the next day after you apply, you can get the security of that coverage fast, right when you need it.

 Temporary health insurance plans may make sense if you are:

-- Between jobs, waiting for benefits to begin at a new job, or needing a temporary alternative to COBRA insurance
+- Between jobs, waiting for benefits to begin at a new job, or need a temporary alternative to COBRA insurance.